Ph.D. in Family Relations and Human Development,Ohio State University, 1994

 B.S. in Early Childhood Education, University of Illinois at Urbana/Champaign, 1986

-John Kesner is an associate professor for the College of Education & Human Development’s Department of Early Childhood and Elementary Education and the director of Saturday School for Scholars and Leaders.
+John Kesner is an associate professor for the College of Education & Human Development’s Department of Early Childhood and Elementary Education.

 Gursoy, E., Bulunuz, N., Baltaci Goktalay, S. Bulunuz, M., Kesner, J., Salihoglu, U. (In Press).
 Clinical supervision model to improve supervisory skills during teaching practice.
 Hacettepe University Journal of Education (International)